 Gene therapy is an experimental treatment currently available for children with X-linked SCID and Artemis SCID.
 Families of children who choose this therapy must enroll in a clinical trial.

-For children who have ADA-SCID, a treatment called Enzyme Replacement Therapy (ERT) is available.
+This treatment is available for children who have ADA-SCID.
 Children with ADA-SCID lack an important enzyme which helps their immune system function and ERT provides that enzyme.